 he talks about passively waiting, and the very next verse he uses the word

-ideas complement each other.
-Circumcision, whether we receive it or not, means
+ideas actually complement each other.
+Circumcision, which is a type of work, whether we receive it or not, means

-Abraham’s obedience proved his love for God.
-The love of God requires an
+Abraham proved his love for God, for love requires an

-expression of love to be proven valid; Abraham expressed his love for God by
+expression to be valid, and Abraham expressed his love for God by

 fulfilling his calling.
 We too have a special calling from God that ultimately

 has an expression of love toward the brethren.
-Many people pick up just
+Some people pick up just

-anything and do whatever they think is right and call it the will of God,
+anything and do whatever they think is best at the time and call it the will of God, but

 (116k) Thy kingdom come